HarshGahlawat/Healthcare-prediction/README.md

 ## 📄 License

-This project is developed for educational and academic purposes. there are 3 thing that are not being completed be so please make it by yourself
+This project is developed for educational and academic purposes.

+there are 3 thing that are not being completed . so please make it by yourself .